 is a new department head.

-When a decision to hire has been made, contact the Office of Student Employment for instructions on closing out the online requisition.
+When a decision to hire has been made, contact the Office of Student Employment for instructions on closing out the posting online.
 Complete the

-Student Payroll Documentation and necessary hiring documents and forward
+Student Personnel Action Form and necessary hiring documents and forward

 • Human Resources Information and Racial/Ethnic Group Identification